How we raise and spend money

-Below is a breakdown of how we raised and spent money in the 12-month period from 1 January 2019 to 31 December 2019.
+We rely on donations to make our work possible, so we couldn’t be there for young people with cancer without you.
+We want you to know that we’re making every penny count.
+Below is a breakdown of how we raised and spent money in the 12-month period from 1 January 2021 to 31 December 2021.
 For more detailed information on our finances, have a look at our annual report.

 This includes individual and group fundraising from challenge, community and special events as well as one-off or regular donations.